 Touro University endeavors to provide ongoing and uninterrupted educational experiences in a safe and effective environment for our students, staff and faculty.
-Given the dynamic circumstances surrounding COVID-19 and any other future unknown or unforeseen events and the uncertainties that may be attendant thereto, Touro may choose or be compelled to change the method of course delivery and other relevant policies at any time.
+Given the dynamic circumstances surrounding the prior COVID-19 pandemic, Touro may choose or be compelled to change the method of course delivery and other relevant policies at any time due to any other future unknown or unforeseen events and the uncertainties that may be attendant thereto.
 Any changes will be communicated in a timely manner and posted prominently on Touro's website and intranet.
-We ask that you please stay in contact with your Program administration, faculty and student services staff and remain current with any guidance issued in response to the COVID-19 pandemic.
+We ask that you please stay in contact with your Program administration, faculty and student services staff and remain current with any guidance issued in response to the such situations, should they occur.